Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 Even if Go is simple, it might be too simple.
 Go is missing some features that some other modern programming language has:

 - No default parameters.
-But there is one way to achieve this, is to use the optional functions via variadic parameters:
+But there is one way to achieve this, is to use the optional functions via variable-length parameters list:

   ```go
   // Options is a struct for specifying optional parameters